Step-by-Step Guide

 QualityLink is a European project that is developing standards and practical tools for publishing and aggregating course data from multiple institutions into unified, searchable catalogues.

-Using QualityLink, European University Alliances can create joint course catalogues that enable students to discover learning opportunities across the alliance.
+Using QualityLink, European Universities alliances can create joint course catalogues that enable students to discover learning opportunities across the alliance.
 The joint catalogue is foundational for virtual inter-university campuses and enhanced student mobility.

 Joint catalogues directly address Use Case 1 “Discover” from the European Higher Education Interoperability Framework (HEIF).